Addressing a Painful Problem

 A "THREE-LEGGED STOOL" SOLUTION

-Opportunities, talented volunteers and sponsors made possible a comprehensive effort: (1) More than 1400 Rotarians statewide were offered the suicide prevention training called Question, Persuade, Refer (QPR) - a program that teaches regular people how to talk to a troubled person and refer them to help.
-(2) Dedicated high school youth received the support they needed to take a small peer-to-peer student training and education program statewide.
-(3) And a broad-reaching 12-week media campaign pointed listeners, viewers and browsers to life-saving information on a Careline hotline and at stopsuicidealaska.org.
+Among its elements: 1) More than 1,400 Rotarians statewide were offered the suicide prevention training called Question, Persuade, Refer (QPR) – a program that teaches regular people how to talk to a troubled person and refer them to help.
+2) Dedicated high school youth received the support they needed to take a small peer-to-peer student training and education program statewide.
+3) And a broad-reaching 12-week media campaign pointed listeners, viewers and browsers to life-saving information on a Careline hotline and at stopsuicidealaska.org.

 AN UNEXPECTED BONUS